code-star/codestar-website-react/README.md

 ## Developing

+We use `npm` over `yarn`.
+Do not check-in a yarn.lock file.
+The expected npm version can be found in `.nvmrc`.
 Run `npm start`, which will run `REACT_APP_STAGE=dev react-scripts start`.
 It is important that `REACT_APP_STAGE` is set to `dev`, because that switches the API calls to the local mock URLs.
 Otherwise, it will run with the production URLs.

 ## Deploying